3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

-To close this section we observe that \Cref{thm:connectedCompononetsEven} implies proving \Cref{lemma:K_modding} for all 3XOR games with a connected clause graph $\cG_{123}$ proves the result for all 3XOR games.
-To see why, consider a 3XOR game $G$ with clause set $S$, a disconnected clause graph and $\sigma \in H^E \pmod{K}$. \Cref{thm:connectedCompononetsEven} says that we can find a connected subset of clauses $S' \subset S$ with $\sigma \in \langle S' \rangle \cap H^E \pmod{K}$.
-Then, we restrict to the 3XOR game $G'$ defined only on these clauses and note is has a fully connected clause graph. \Cref{lemma:K_modding} then says $\sigma \in \langle S' \rangle$, which implies $\sigma \in \langle H \rangle$ for the original game $G$ as well.
+To close this section we observe that \Cref{thm:connectedCompononetsEven} implies that we can prove \Cref{thm:K_modding} for all 3XOR games by proving it in the special case of games whose clause graph $\cG_{123}$ is connected.
+To see why, consider a 3XOR game $G$ with clause set $S$, a disconnected clause graph and $\sigma \in H^E \pmod{K}$. \Cref{thm:connectedCompononetsEven} says that we can find a connected subset of clauses $S' \subset S$ with $\sigma \in H_{S'}^E \pmod{K}$.
+Then, we restrict to the 3XOR game $G'$ defined only on these clauses and note is has a fully connected clause graph. \Cref{thm:K_modding} then says $\sigma \in \langle S' \rangle$, which implies $\sigma \in \langle H \rangle$ for the original game $G$ as well.
 For this reason, we assume the clause graph $\cG_{123}$ is connected in \Cref{sec:K_moddingProof}.